 It was simply an outline of where we wanted to be financially, when we retired and how we were going to get there.

 Nothing works out perfectly and we had setbacks.
 Health issues and a changing economy hit us now and then.
 But we had “The plan” to help us make our dreams come true.

 In our case my wife wanted to be a nurse and had started school for that, but continued to work at her job at the supermarket that she had already started a few years before.

-Because I had no health insurance due to being self employed, my wife stayed at a job which was not very that satisfying mentally, because she had great health insurance.
+Because I had no health insurance due to being self employed, my wife stayed at a job which was not very satisfying, mentally, because she had great health insurance.

 We paid and still pay for that insurance by the way.
 When people say they have free insurance, that’s nonsense.
-Her wages were paid at a certain level minus what the insurance cost.
+She was paid her wages minus what ever the insurance cost was.
 The money was taken out before she received her check.
 We still pay a monthly fee as well.

 So we had to create a retirement plan for me.
 We did this by buying California Realestate.
 Yes, there was risk involved, but life is full of risks.
 If you let risk stop you, you will accomplish nothing.

 All or most of my customers were average working people who created wealth through slow, methodical, real estate purchases.
 I repaired their buildings by the way.